 HOW COUNSELLING CAN HELP

 Sometimes life can be tough; we can get confused, low or stressed and can't seem to find our way - it's at these times that counselling can be useful and help us understand our emotions.
 People seek counselling for many reasons, sometimes due to a major trauma but it could be because there is something on your mind such as a current problem, a lingering feeling, an incident which still affects you, or maybe you can’t quite put your finger on what it is.
+And at the moment, all of these issues can be made so much worse by the ongoing worry we carry for ourselves and our loved ones due to Coronavirus.

 MY EXPERIENCE AND INTERESTS